onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 top10 things to answer:
 - what do you want to exist even if you don't?
 And how much of a difference do you make to it now?

-Top10 humorous yet informative channels to subscribe to
-- Climate Town

 ██████████████████████████████████████████████████████████████████
 # SECTION: Structure & Organization
 ██████████████████████████████████████████████████████████████████